 - Ensure that the reply includes the supplementary information required under the GDPR

-- Keep a copy of the response, the date it was provided, how it was provided etc
+- Keep a copy of the response, along with the date and method of provision

-- Ensure the SAR register is updated and is available for the ICO to inspect, if necessary
+- Ensure the register is updated and is available for ICO inspection, if necessary

-Therefore, I would suggest that the most appropriate way of dealing with requests for information on grades is to keep it as informal as possible.
-By doing this, the school will be able to avoid a great deal of work and expense yet, the pupils will still be provided with the information they are looking for.
+Therefore, I would suggest that the most appropriate way of dealing with such requests is to keep it as informal as possible.
+By doing this, the school will be able to avoid a great deal of work and expense, yet the pupils will still be provided with the information they are looking for.

 Written by Sandy May, Head of GDPR Consultancy at DPAS.

-DPAS are supporting Schools and Multi-Academy Trusts during August and Septemeber with additional resource SAR support and redaction services.
+DPAS are supporting Schools and Multi-Academy Trusts with additional resource SAR support and redaction services.